 But then again, even after all data-related and connectivity issues are resolved, your organization will still have to tackle the scaling challenge.
 A small-scale PoC with a limited number of devices may be working just about fine.
 Once you begin to add thousands of devices from multiple manufacturing sites, however, things begin to look differently.
-This is the reason why many IoT projects seldom make it past the PoC stage.
-The scaling difficulties often appear insurmountable.
+This is the reason why so often you hear of an IoT project that does not make it past the PoC stage.
+The difficulties in large-scale IoT deployment often appear insurmountable.

 But a winning IoT implementation will give you the ability to connect any number of devices at multiple locations.
 You will deploy OTA apps to your assets globally from within a unified platform that unites all data to serve as your single source of truth.